How to Speed Up a Squarespace Website (2026 Guide) – 13 Easy Fixes

 Fixing Render-Blocking Issues

 Render-blocking resources, like certain CSS and JavaScript files, can delay the display of your page’s main content.
-These files make the browser wait until they’re fully loaded, slowing down your site.
-Fixing this involves moving critical CSS into the code and loading nonessential JavaScript later.
-This step can be tedious and a task that is probably not achievable by non-tech-empowered individuals or a very busy developers group.
+These files force the browser to wait until everything is fully loaded, which can slow down how quickly your site appears to users.

 Make Pictures Load Faster

-To help speed up your Squarespace site, you can compress the CSS and JavaScript files.
+Make Pictures Load Faster to help speed up a Squarespace website, you can compress the CSS and JavaScript files.
 Fortunately, Squarespace has a feature for this.
 It takes out spaces, comments, and line breaks, making loading your files faster.
-This stands as one of the in-built tools that function automatically and help optimize the website’s functionality on any device or browser.
+This stands as one of the built-in tools that function automatically and help optimize the website’s functionality on any device or browser.

 Furthermore, for an even higher level of customization, you can use some other third-party tools as well, like UglifyJS or Minifier, to compress your code manually.
 That is why this process is relatively uncomplicated and results in improved loading time and expression that does not require skills or time.